 Do I Need Flood Insurance?

-From hurricanes reshaping the shoreline to rivers pretending to be lakes, we all know flooding can be totally devastating.
-What most people don't know is around 20% of flood claims actually come from areas NOT in high-risk flood zones!
-To figure out whether you should have flood insurance, start by answering these 2 questions:
+From hurricanes reshaping the shoreline to rivers pretending to be lakes, we all know flooding can be devastating.
+What most people don't know is around 20% of flood claims come from areas NOT in high-risk flood zones!
+To figure out whether you should have flood insurance, start by answering these two questions:

 In 2016, there were 59,332 paid flood claims with an average amount of $62,247.
 In other words, about 1 in 100 households carrying flood insurance filed a claim that year.
-While your odds of experiencing flooding in any given year may seem quite low, over a long period of time, the chances of having a significant flood loss grow.
+Your odds of experiencing flooding in any given year are quite low, but over a long enough time frame, the chances of having a significant flood loss grow.

 To purchase flood insurance, ask your home insurance agent if they sell Federal Flood Insurance (there are also a few private flood insurance companies out there as well, such as Chubb and Firemans Fund).

 Alternatively, you can fill out my home insurance application and get a free flood quote included in your coverage options.